KongTu/DirectedFlowCorrelator/README.md

 - macros/massfitvn_combine.C
 - macros/massfitvn_combine_3fit.C

 These two can simultaneously fit mass and Vn distribution, and extract the signal Vn.
-The input files are generated from macros/D0_v1VSmass_odd.C (or with the \textit{mixed} extension).
+The input files are generated from macros/D0_v1VSmass_odd.C (or with the mixed extension).